 You first need to convert the traffic into a lead and then the lead into an appointment by doing warm-calling and other follow-ups.

 In this article, I discussed real estate marketing plans and used an example of Facebook Ads.

 From Facebook Ads, you can get a conversion rate for generating leads of 10.68%.

 Keep in mind these are not yet appointments.

-This leaves us with a total traffic-to-appointment conversion rate of 1.068% (10.68% x 10%) and is even lower than the above-mentioned cold calling conversion rate for meetings or appointments.
+This leaves us with a total traffic-to-appointment conversion rate of 1.068% (10.68% x 10%), even lower than the above-mentioned cold-calling conversion rate for meetings or appointments.

 Even if you are better at converting warm leads, you might not get much higher than the 2% mentioned above.

 So, a clear or significant advantage can’t be found here by using just this example.

 This is also not bad compared to website sales conversion rates (in real estate, this would be difficult to achieve with just a website, though).

 But even for e-commerce websites, the average conversion rate is 2.63% in the U.S. (source).

 Remember that these are usually low to mid-priced items, not properties.

 If it were common to sell properties like e-commerce products, this conversion rate would probably be lower because higher-priced products usually have lower conversion rates.

-So, I assume that the 1% conversion rate of cold callings isn’t bad, either.
+So, I assume the 1% conversion rate of cold callings isn’t bad, either.

 And finally, it seems to work for sales representatives 9.1% to 27% of the time.

 Is Prospecting Really Cold Calling?
 The Special Case with Real Estate

-It is one hundred percent cold calling if you took out a phone book, blindly called any number your finger lands on, and then tried to sell your services, a deal, or a property.
+It is one hundred percent cold calling if you take out a phone book, blindly call any number your finger lands on, and then try to sell your services, a deal, or a property.

 But in real estate, it’s a bit different, and I would often call it a special case.
 Prospecting with “cold leads” is rather a grey area.

-No matter if you are a real estate investor, a realtor, or another real estate professional, most of the time, you will find leads for prospecting by some kind of property listing website.
+Whether you are a real estate investor, a realtor, or another real estate professional, you will usually find leads for prospecting by some kind of property listing website.